TwinLizzie/NGnoidTV/NGNUITY.md

 - Automation must be used to regain our humanity, not to dehumanize us.
 We were hunter-gatherers before we became agricultural drones.
 We shall use our free time to explore the stars, conquer distant solar systems, find alien life, etc.
 - + We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
 People shouldn't have to Work if they don't want to.
 - Our techology tree must evolve away from reliance on centralized means of production.
 The less we rely on supply chains, the better.
-- + To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again live the Hunter-gatherer lifestyle.
+- + To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again live the hunter-gatherer lifestyle.
 - + This is why classical Marxism may be incompatible with our movement.
 Classical Marxist mentality still leans heavily toward that of an Agricultural Drone.
-We seek to live like technologically savvy Hunter Gatherers, and to build socialism on our own terms.
+We seek to live like technologically savvy hunter-gatherers, and to build socialism on our own terms.
-- Automation must enable the creation of a new society built around the same values and principles as the Linux operating system.
+- Automation systems and their blue prints must be kept entirely open source and easily accessible to the average person, thereby enabling the creation of a new society built around the same values and principles as the Linux operating system.

 ### A Best Case Scenario for a Technological Singularity